Skip To Main Content

 -------------

-State Testing Excusal opens on October 1, 2024.
+State Testing Excusal opens on October 1, 2025.
 Please submit excusals information by December 19, 2025 if possible.
-The excusal window will remain open for the time being.
+If you are interested in pursuing assessment excusal for your student, please first do the following:

 Dear CMS Families,